SS America (1939): Wrecked at Fuerteventura and break up (1994–2008)

-In 2004 the bow section remained upright, with the water eroding away cargo hold no. 1, making the bow section extremely top-heavy.
-In November 2005 the port side of the bow section collapsed, which caused the liner's remains to assume a much sharper list, and the remaining funnel detached and fell into the ocean sometime between 13 and 15 November 2005.
+In 2004, the bow section remained upright, with the water eroding away cargo hold no. 1, making the bow section extremely top-heavy.
+In November 2005 the port side of the bow section collapsed, which caused the liner's remains to assume a much sharper list, and the remaining funnel detached and fell into the ocean sometime between November 13–15, 2005.
 The collapse of the port side also caused the hull to begin to break up, and by October 2006 the wreck had almost completely collapsed onto its port side.

-On approximately 20 March 2007 the starboard side finally collapsed, causing the bow section to break in half and fall into the sea.
+On approximately March 20, 2007, the starboard side finally collapsed, causing the bow section to break in half and fall into the sea.
+By 2008, much of the remaining large fragments had also collapsed.